Direction, production, photography, motion design, post-production: Peter Thiedeke

 Left: From inside the installation as experienced from the audience point of view.
 The experience could be described as an immersive, shared, float tank with a responsive musical improvisation.

-Right: Video documentation of the 10:41 piece looped over 2 hours of the installation and aural collaborative performance with cello improvisation by Linda Hwang.
-This wide shot shows the location and intermittent audience interactivity.
+Right: Video documentation of the collaborative installation with >3 and cello improvisation by Linda Hwang.
+This wide shot, of the 10:41 piece looped over 2 hours, shows the location and intermittent audience interactivity.

 Full program download